 There are many causes of broken network connectivity.

-When using Docker the container is constrained by the host-level routing and firewall rules.
+The container is constrained by the host-level routing and firewall rules when using using Docker.
 For example, your hosting provider might have default

 iptables rules on their hosts that block communication between PMM Server and PMM Client, resulting in DOWN targets in VictoriaMetrics.
 If this happens, check the firewall and routing settings on the Docker host.

-PMM is also able to generate diagnostics data which can be examined and/or shared with our support team to help solve an issue.
-You can get collected logs from PMM Client using the
+PMM can also generate diagnostics data that can be examined and/or shared with our support team to help solve an issue.
+You can get collected logs from PMM Client using the pmm-admin summary command.

-Logs obtained in this way includes PMM Client logs and logs which were received from the PMM Server, stored separately in the
+Logs obtained in this way include PMM Client logs and logs received from the PMM Server, and stored separately in the

 server folders.
 The